 However, the chances of that happening organically in 2024 are close to zero.
 The use of this platform has been consistently dropping because, let’s be honest: people don’t care about Facebook anymore, and the numbers speak for themselves:

 - 42% of Facebook users have stated that they don’t log in to their accounts for several weeks;

 - About 26% of people have deleted the Facebook app from their phones.

 No matter how much you post and how good your content is, if no one sees it, it is a waste of time and effort.

 A Lesson from Hospitality

-The problem is when your Facebook page contains …well, anything else.
-When you start adding posts, reviews and Messenger, it almost always stops being worth the money.
+The Facebook paradox is that the problem starts when your business page contains… well, content.
+When you start adding posts, reviews and Messenger, it almost always stops being worth the effort.
 That’s because Facebook costs more to do well than it pays in promotion for most B2B businesses.
 Plus, the risks increase.